tradefinancemarket/invoicecheck-api/api.md

 Returned if any of the data fields do not confirm to the \`Data Qualifications\` specified above in the \`Data Parameter Description\` table.

      {
      "errors": [
-            "The creditor identifier field is limited to 100 characters", "The creditor country-code field is limited to 50 characters", "The debtor identifier field is limited to 100 characters", "The debtor country-code field is limited to 50 characters", "The identifier field is limited to 100 characters", "Currency code is limited to 3 characters and must be a valid currency code", "Required date format for the issue-date is yyyy-mm-dd", "Required date format for the due-date is yyyy-mm-dd" ]
+        "The creditor identifier field is limited to 100 characters", "The creditor country code must be a two character ISO 3166 country code", "The debtor identifier field is limited to 100 characters", "The debtor country code must be a two character ISO 3166 country code", "The identifier field is limited to 100 characters", "The currency code value must be a three character ISO 4217 currency code", "Required date format for the issue-date is yyyy-mm-dd", "Required date format for the due-date is yyyy-mm-dd" ]
     }

 ## Sample Call